 Once she was afraid to touch him.
 Now she’s afraid to let go.

-Forced to marry to avoid war between clans, Kenna Cleary endured three days of her new husband’s painful brutality before he rode off to battle the English.
+Forced to marry to avoid war between clans, Kenna Cleary endured three days of her new husband’s painful brutality, unaware of his demon heritage.
+Leaving her for dead, he rode off to battle the English.
 In the five years of his absence, she bore him a daughter, increased his holdings, and gained the love and respect of his people.
 Now he’s home.
 Must she and the clan learn to endure his cruelty once more?

-The Laird of Domhnul has returned from war a changed man—moreso than his wife or clan can possibly know.
+The Laird of Domhnul has returned from war a changed man—moreso than his wife can possibly know.
 Now the warrior faces a new battle, one for his wife’s heart, and his peoples’ trust.
-He must walk the knife’s edge of deception and danger, while proving he is no longer the cruel tyrant they came to know all too well.
+He must walk the knife’s edge of deception and danger, all while learning to manage the supernatural power flaring inside him and discovering a heritage he never imagined.

-But when his father embroils both them in a deadly plot, can the couple find a way to prevent war between the clans?
+But when his father embroils both of them in a deadly plot, can the couple find a way to prevent war between their clans?

 Buy the book: